pkp/vagrant/README.md

 ## Introduction

-A test/play virtual machine for [Open Journal Systems](http://pkp.sfu.ca/ojs/).
+A test/play virtual machine for [Open Journal Systems](http://pkp.sfu.ca/ojs/) and [Open Monograph Press](http://pkp.sfu.ca/omp).
 It should work on any operating system that supports VirtualBox and Vagrant.

 This virtual machine **should not** be used in production.

+## Configuration

+By default this image is configured to set up the `master` branch of OJS.
+You can choose OMP, or another branch, by editing the Vagrantfile and editing the `args` part of `vm.config.provision`.
+For example, use `omp stable-3_1_2` to test the OMP 3.1.2 stable branch.

 ## Prerequisites